Astrology: Enlightenment period and onwards

 During the Enlightenment, intellectual sympathy for astrology fell away, leaving only a popular following supported by cheap almanacs.
 One English almanac compiler, Richard Saunders, followed the spirit of the age by printing a derisive Discourse on the Invalidity of Astrology, while in France Pierre Bayle's Dictionnaire of 1697 stated that the subject was puerile.
 The Anglo-Irish satirist Jonathan Swift ridiculed the Whig political astrologer John Partridge.

-In the second half of the Seventeenth Century, the Society of Astrologers (1647–1684), a trade, educational, and social organization, sought to unite London’s often fractious astrologers in the task of revitalizing Astrology.
-Following the template of the popular “Feasts of Mathematicians” they endeavored to defend their art in the face of growing religious criticism.
-The Society hosted banquets, exchanged “instruments and manuscripts”, proposed research projects, and funded the publication of sermons that depicted astrology as a legitimate biblical pursuit for Christians.
+In the second half of the 17th century, the Society of Astrologers (1647–1684), a trade, educational, and social organization, sought to unite London's often fractious astrologers in the task of revitalizing astrology.
+Following the template of the popular "Feasts of Mathematicians" they endeavored to defend their art in the face of growing religious criticism.
+The Society hosted banquets, exchanged "instruments and manuscripts", proposed research projects, and funded the publication of sermons that depicted astrology as a legitimate biblical pursuit for Christians.
 They commissioned sermons that argued Astrology was divine, Hebraic, and scripturally supported by Bible passages about the Magi and the sons of Seth.
-According to historian Michelle Pfeffer, “The society’s public relations campaign ultimately failed.”
+According to historian Michelle Pfeffer, "The society's public relations campaign ultimately failed."
 Modern historians have mostly neglected the Society of Astrologers in favor of the still extant Royal Society (1660), even though both organizations initially had some of the same members.

 Astrology saw a popular revival starting in the 19th century, as part of a general revival of spiritualism and—later, New Age philosophy, and through the influence of mass media such as newspaper horoscopes.
 Early in the 20th century the psychiatrist Carl Jung developed some concepts concerning astrology, which led to the development of psychological astrology.